 To maintain a fast response time:

-Eventually, when AI becomes smart enough, it can take on the responsibility of triaging the tickets and handling first responses.
+Eventually, when AI becomes smart enough, it can take on the responsibility of triaging the tickets and handling the first responses.

 Don’t let the mire of available metrics get your team bogged down in the details.
 Take advantage of your customer service tools and the metrics that you already use.
 Then scale it.